jaanga/jaanga.github.io/tutorials/threejs-lesson-04/readme.md

 ### Drawing and Editing

-* Edit the dimensions of the existing objects
+* Edit the default dimensions of the existing objects
-* Edit the position and rotation of the existing objects
+* Edit the default position of the existing objects
-* Add some new vertices to the existing objects
+* Add some new parametric vertices to the existing objects
-* Add a new object
+* Add a new object to be the 'top'
-	* reposition and rotate the new object
+	* reposition the new object
+* There are a number of design errors with the current components.
+Can you fix any of them?
+Not easy.

 ## Issues / Things to note

 ### JavaScript Console

-* Find where thickness is set and change it?
-	* Can you see its value using the JavaScript console ( F12 )?
+* Can you see what's inside the front, back and bottom variables?
-* Can you find out what JavaScript knows about the last shape you made?
-	* Type 'shape' in the console and then click on the arrows
+* Absolutely everything is inside: windows
+* Three.js is in: THREE, but we mostly look at scene and scene.children
+	* Type a . after a variable to see what it contains

 ## Features